By Ian Nixon, Oct 21 2017 07:45PM

-The golden rice is a Burmese recipe that is very simple yet tastes fantastic.
+The rice and beans is a classic Caribbean recipe that is pretty much the only choice of rice you should go for with this curry.
 The rice should take about 20 minutes to cook so can be done while the curry is simmering away.

 This recipe should be enough for 4 people, it really depends how hungry you are!